2020 Irish general election: Results

 The result showed a close contest between three parties.
-Fianna Fáil won 38 seats (including Seán Ó Fearghaíl returned automatically as outgoing Ceann Comhairle), eight fewer than they had had before.
+Fianna Fáil won 38 seats (including Seán Ó Fearghaíl returned automatically as outgoing Ceann Comhairle), six fewer than in 2016.
 Sinn Féin won 37 seats, a gain of fifteen over the previous election.
-Fine Gael, the party of Taoiseach Leo Varadkar, won 35 seats, twelve fewer than they had had.
+Fine Gael, the party of Taoiseach Leo Varadkar, won 35 seats, a fall of 15 from the 2016 election.
 Among the smaller parties, the Green Party showed the largest gains, increasing from three to twelve seats, a gain of nine over the previous election.
-In terms of popular vote, despite their close second-place finish in terms of parliamentary seats, Sinn Féin received the most first-preference votes nationwide, though no single party secured more than 25% of the first-preference votes, nor more than 25% of the seats.
+Sinn Féin received the most first-preference votes nationwide, finishing a close second in seats.
+No single party secured more than 25% of the first-preference votes, nor more than 25% of the seats.
 According to Dublin City University political scientist Eoin O'Malley, it was the most fragmented Dáil ever, with the effective number of parties at 5.95.

-The Fianna Fáil number dropped to 37 when Ó Fearghaíl was re-elected as Ceann Comhairle on the first day of the 33rd Dáil.

 Journalists commented on the effects of Sinn Féin's late surge and unexpectedly high first-preference vote.
 John Drennan listed eleven constituencies where it might have won another seat had it run an extra candidate.
 Marie O'Halloran observed that Sinn Féin transfers affected the outcome of 21 constituencies, favouring other left-wing parties.
 Sean Murray noted that Solidarity–People Before Profit benefited most from Sinn Féin transfers.